Laser Hair Reduction

 The sensation caused by the laser beam is likened to the feel of a sharp very quick snap of an elastic band against the skin.
 At Dermatology Consulting we use an air cooler while the laser beam is fired.
 This cools the skin during the laser treatment and significantly reduces discomfort.
 It also reduces the chance of burning or adverse pigmentation.
 The sensation only lasts while the laser shot is being delivered, which less than a tenth of a second, and as soon as the laser shot has been delivered there should be no lasting discomfort.

 What will I look like after treatment?

 The application of laser energy to the skin results in a pink colour and swelling around the hair follicles which lasts a couple of days.
 On occasions, crusting in the treatment area will develop, lasting a few days.
-Discomfort, similar to a sunburn, may be noted over the first 24-hour period and in such cases paracetamol may be used after treatment.
+Minor tingling, similar to a sunburn, may be noted over the first 24-hour period and in such cases paracetamol may be used after treatment.
 In certain instances, especially in clients with darker skin, temporary pigmentation changes may be noted.
 Hair may still be visible within the follicles for up to two weeks after the treatment.
 However, this hair has stopped growing and should fall out within a couple of weeks leaving smooth, hair-free skin.

 What precautions do I need to take before and after laser treatment?

 It is important not to have a tan or fake tan prior to laser treatment and if you have developed a tan or had recent excessive sun exposure, the laser treatment will need to be delayed until the tan has faded.
 This is because darkening or tanning your skin will increase the risk of blistering and side effects from the laser treatment.
 It is also important to avoid excessive sunlight and sun tanning for at least a week, and ideally 6 weeks, after treatment.